sandialabs/sansmic/docs/nomenclature.rst

     pounds
     pound avoirdupois
         :term:`Customary unit<customary units>` of mass.
-One pound avoirdupois is defined as exactly 0.45359237 kilograms.
-The unit symbol is ":term:`lb`" or "lb avdp" (to differentiate it from some other pound).
+One pound avoirdupois is defined as exactly 0.45359237 kilograms  :cite:`NIST-HB-44`.
+The unit symbol is ":term:`lb`" or "lb avdp" (to differentiate it from some other pound) :cite:`NIST-HB-44`.

     pound-force
     pounds-force
         :term:`Customary unit<customary units>` of force, equal to one :term:`pound` accelerated at standard gravity (gₙ ≡ 9.80665 m/s²).
-One pound-force is exactly equal to 4.4482216152605 newtons.
-        The unit symbol is ":term:`lbf`".
+One pound-force is exactly equal to 4.4482216152605 newtons The unit symbol is ":term:`lbf`" :cite:`NIST-HB-44`.

     pound-force per square inch
     pounds-force per square inch
         A :term:`customary unit<customary units>` of pressure.
-The technical unit symbol is "lbf/in²", but the symbol ":term:`psi`" is more commonly used; "PSI" is an abbreviation appropriate for text, but should not be used as a unit symbol.
+The technical unit symbol is "lbf/in²", but the symbol ":term:`psi`" is more commonly used; "PSI" is an abbreviation appropriate for text, but should not be used as a unit symbol :cite:`NIST-HB-44`.
 The PSI does not have an exact decimal representation, though it can be written exactly as a fraction.
 1 psi is approximately equal to 6894.757 pascal.

     zero-depth point